Resources to help business owners and nonprofits:

-The state Treasurer has partnered with approved financial institutions to provide loans—either lower rate loans or loans to a business or non-profit that would not otherwise qualify—to Illinois small businesses impacted by the COVID-19 pandemic.
-Get the info.
+The state Treasurer has partnered with approved financial institutions to provide loans—either lower rate loans or loans to a business or nonprofit that would not otherwise qualify—to Illinois small businesses impacted by the COVID-19 pandemic.
+Get info and apply:

 The federal Paycheck Protection Program (PPP) ended May 31, 2021.
 Existing PPP borrowers may be eligible for PPP Loan Forgiveness.
 Learn more.

 Lake County Partners hosted a webinar providing insights into the latest important information about the PPP program: View the presentation.

 Small businesses, private nonprofits, or those who are self-employed and facing financial hardships related to the coronavirus pandemic can get help during this difficult time.
 Options include the Paycheck Protection Program (PPP), Economic Injury Disaster Loans (EIDL), SBA Express Bridge Loans, and SBA Debt Relief.
 Get more info/apply: